Which place is cheaper, Venice or Budapest?

 Let's take a look at the differences and similarities between Venice and Budapest.
 Then, you can decide for yourself which place is better for your next trip.

-You'll find many recognizable landmarks that put Venice on the map.
+The museums and tourist attractions in Venice are world-renowned.
 The many historic and famous landmarks in town include St. Mark's Basilica, St. Mark's Square, Doge's Palace, and the Rialto Bridge.

 Many people head to Budapest for the nightlife scene.
 The city's active nightlife includes dance clubs, local pubs, and cultural festivals throughout the year.